What is Nocturia and Nocturnal Enuresis (adult bedwetting) and how to treat it?

-Changes to the amount of urine we produce and the timing of urine production are caused by changes in the production of certain hormones, kidney problems, certain illnesses, or due to the direct or indirect effects of certain medicines.
-Changes in urine production can lead to waking during the night to pass urine (‘Nocturia’) or bed-wetting (‘Nocturnal Enuresis’).
+Changes to the amount of urine we produce and the timing of urine production can be caused by changes in the production of certain hormones, kidney problems, certain illnesses, or the direct or indirect effects of certain medicines.
+Changes in urine production can lead to waking during the night to pass urine (‘Nocturia’) or adult bedwetting (‘Nocturnal Enuresis’).
 In older adults, it is considered by many to be normal to have to get up to pass urine once or twice a night.

 What is Nocturia?

-Nocturia is a term used by medical professionals when people have to wake during the night to empty their bladder.
-It is normal to wake up around once in the night for both adults and children.
-However, if you are experiencing more frequent bathroom visits, you may be experiencing Nocturia Enuresis.
-Nighttime can be difficult to manage, however you don’t have to struggle in silence.
-We have a great guide on coping with night-time incontinence, so you can get a restful nights sleep.
+Nocturia is a term used by medical professionals to describe when people have to wake up during the night to empty their bladder.
+It is normal for adults and children to wake up around once at night to urinate, however, if you are taking more frequent bathroom visits, you may be experiencing Nocturia.
+Nighttime incontinence can be difficult to manage, however, you don’t have to struggle in silence, we have a helpful guide on coping with night-time incontinence, so that you can get a restful night’s sleep.

-Among men, Nocturia is usually related to an enlarged .
+Among men, Nocturia is usually related to an enlarged prostate.
 Overactive muscles of the bladder, or underlying health conditions, can however cause frequent urination at night regardless of age and sex.
-Remember that excessive fluid intake, especially fluids with caffeine, can affect the number of toilet visits.
+Remember that excessive fluid intake, especially fluids with caffeine, can affect the number of toilet visits

 What is Nocturnal Enuresis?

 Enuresis is a word that describes involuntary urination.
 Enuresis often occurs in children after the age when they should be able to control their bladder.
-The medical term for bed-wetting is ‘Nocturnal Enuresis’, and this describes involuntary urination while asleep.
+The medical term for adult bedwetting is ‘Nocturnal Enuresis’, and this describes involuntary urination while asleep.

-Involuntary urination in adults is also more commonly known as urinary incontinence.
+Involuntary urination in adults is also more commonly known as urinary incontinence, or adult bedwetting as the effects of the condition often happen during the night.

 Read on to learn more about the causes of Nocturnal Enuresis and ways to stop it.